An exceptionally broad, integrative and collaborative program for biological research

 Benefits.
 Benefits are provided to Postdoctoral Scholars who are paid a salary by the UW and meet other eligibility requirements.
 If you are or will be a member of the UAW union, you can review Article 9 of the contract for information on benefits.
 You can find information on medical, dental, and other plans online.
 Questions about eligibility may be directed to Sarah Morrow (email@example.com).
 Questions about specific plans can be directed to the ISC and the UW Benefits Office (firstname.lastname@example.org).
 More information can also be found in the Biology Onboarding Packet at the top of this section.

-It is important to note that Postdoctoral Scholar - Fellows do not receive retirement benefits.
+It is important to note that Postdoctoral Scholar - Fellows do not receive retirement benefits, and that Paid Direct postdoctoral scholars do not receive any fringe benefits.

 ID Card and Bus Pass.
 Upon arriving to the UW, you will need to obtain a UW Husky Card, which is your employee ID.
 Visit the UW Husky Card Office during their operating business hours - no appointment is necessary.
 You must obtain a Husky Card before activating your U-PASS/bus pass.
 Transportation Services and the U-PASS (bus pass) program will help you get to the UW’s Seattle campus and better understand your commute options.